SI 2017 IT and Digitization

 The Impact of Digital Technologies on Skills: Do Labor Policies Matter?

-Discussant: Pascual Restrepo, Boston University and NBER
+Discussant: Pascual Restrepo, Yale University and NBER

 Charles